Lupin III (character): Skills

 Physically, Lupin is a man of average strength, but he can throw a surprisingly good punch.
 He is incredibly flexible and fast, and his manual dexterity is cat-like in precision and quickness.
 His talent in the art of disguise borders on the superhuman, with him able to flawlessly impersonate any man or woman in face, voice and costume after minimal observation.
 This skill is so complete that he can even fool close friends and family members of the subject.
 His skinny body enables him to easily impersonate larger individuals by use of oversized outfits, with attack paraphernalia usually making up the disguise's bulk.
 His favorite disguise has always been that of Inspector Zenigata, which incenses his adversary to no end.
 Lupin possesses an encyclopedic knowledge of various topics, such as history, the different sciences, fluency in multiple languages, etc. He shows amazing intuition and quick awareness of his surroundings.

 Lupin favors the long outdated Walther P38 as his principal firearm.
 He is shown to be an excellent marksman, having on at least one occasion fired directly into the barrel of another gun, although not quite on a par with Jigen.

 Despite the criminal nature of his activities, Lupin has a strict code that he follows in order to not taint his reputation.
 Lupin dislikes killing and takes care to use non lethal means to achieve his goals.
 When Lupin believes he has an illness causing him to become a compulsive killer he asks Jigen to kill him to save the lives of any potential victims.
 While killing is against his nature, he is willing to fire upon any enemy who threatens his friends or allies.

-Lupin is a talented driver, motorcyclist and pilot.
-His favorite automobiles seem to be either the Mercedes-Benz SSK or a souped up 1965 Fiat 500 F, most famously seen in Castle of Cagliostro.
-Also worth mentioning is the Alfa Romeo 6C 1750.
-In the case of the SSK, one of the rarest cars in the world, one problem or another seems to cause the car's destruction in virtually every episode it's featured, though it always reappears undamaged soon after.
+Lupin is a driver, motorcyclist and pilot.
+His favorite automobiles are either the Mercedes-Benz SSK or a souped up 1965 Fiat 500 F, most famously seen in Castle of Cagliostro, as well as the Alfa Romeo 6C 1750.
+In the case of the SSK, one of the rarest cars in the world, one problem or another seems to cause the car's destruction in virtually every episode it is featured, though it always reappears undamaged soon after.

 Lupin is a formidable escape artist, capable of cracking any safe or escaping from shackles in moments.
 He can even use his restraints to entrap his would-be captor before making his departure.
 Seemingly prepared for all contingencies, he can break free of confinement even when surrounded.

 In spite of his facade of reckless childlike antics, i.e., taunts, silly faces, and leaving notes of his next caper, Lupin's brilliance for tactics and originality belies any underestimations his behavior may have implied.
-In the Lupin III vs Detective Conan special, not only did he figure out Conan was far more intelligent than he appeared, but had also discerned his identity as Shinichi Kudo.
+In the Lupin the 3rd vs. Detective Conan special, not only did he figure out Conan was far more intelligent than he appeared, but had also discerned his identity as Shinichi Kudo.